 Nothing can replace basic healthy living habits as a method of warding off germs and illnesses.
 Actions such as washing hands, covering your mouth when you cough, eating a balanced diet, and exercising regularly can help keep your immune system in tiptop shape.
 Germicidal air purifiers can supplement these activities and help you enjoy a healthier environment and life.

 Disclaimer: Please note that the air purifiers listed in this article do not replace the need for practicing healthy living habits on a regular basis.
 According to the Centers for Disease Control and Prevention (CDC), actions such as washing hands with soap and covering your mouth and nose when you cough or sneeze can drastically reduce the spread of airborne germs.
 Germicidal air purifiers should only be used as a supplement to regular healthy living practices.
-For more information about healthy living, visit the CDC's Healthy Living page.

-For more information on a specific air purifier or other air treatment solutions, browse our products and visit our Learning Center.
+For more information on a specific air purifier or other air treatment solutions, browse our products and visit our Knowledge Center.
 Not sure what's best for you?
 We can take the guesswork out of decision-making.
 Contact one of our air treatment specialists at 1-800-934-9194.
 We want to help make your indoor environment healthy and comfortable.